Experience China "from the inside"

 03 to 24 September 2019

 The program is aimed at all students who are interested in establishing contacts with China, a rapidly rising economic power, during their studies and who could possibly profit from this later in their professional lives.

 The costs for the three-week stay amount to 1360,- Euro (flight, airport transfer, visa costs and personal contribution for accommodation and meals).
 Optional plus travel cancellation insurance 35,- Euro (the insurance contract will be concluded on 15.6.2019).
 The VISA application is submitted by the student union as a group application.

 No further costs will be incurred.
-Accommodation will take place on the Nankai University campus, the programme will be designed and supervised by the university.
+Accommodation will take place on the Nankai University campus, the program will be designed and supervised by the university.

 Further information and details on the programme are available immediately from Ms Yin Lin on 0761 2101 212 or lin(at)swfr.de.
 A binding registration and payment of travel expenses will then be required by 25th of June 2019.

 Students from the Freiburg-Schwarzwald university region are eligible to participate.
 Participants on study trips in recent years are generally excluded from repeated participation.